Mecha-Coder/42-get-next-line/README.md

 This is where static variables come in.
 A static variable retains its value between function calls but remains private to the function’s scope.
 This allows us to remember leftover data between reads

 ![figure2](https://github.com/Mecha-Coder/42-get-next-line/blob/main/demo/figure2.png)

-This utility function is later included in our future project library

 ---